alercah/rado/lang.md

 Identifiers are supported per Unicode syntax.
 All keywords, including built-in functions, are reserved and cannot be used as an identifier anywhere in the program.
-Keywords are written in `lowercase`, and while no style of identifiers is enforced, `UpperCamelCase` is recommended to avoid clashes with keywords and so that human-readable names can be generated for declarations automatically.
+Keywords are written in `lowercase`, and while no style of identifiers is enforced, `UpperCamelCase` is recommended except for actions and functions returning actions, for which `lower_camel_case` is recommended.

 Numeric literals are written as integers; only decimal literals are currently supported. `_` may be used as a digit separator. `true` and `false` are the